ChengchengWu5/cardio-xai-dashboard/README.md

 * Recall
 * F1-Score
 * ROC-AUC
-* Confusion Matrix

-The **Gradient Boosting model** achieved the best overall performance and was selected for explainability analysis and dashboard deployment.
+The **Gradient Boosting model** achieved the best overall performance and was selected for explainability analysis and dashboard building.

 ---

-## Explainable AI (XAI)
+## Explainable AI

 To improve transparency and trustworthiness, **SHAP (SHapley Additive exPlanations)** was applied to interpret model behaviour at both global and individual levels.